 {\bf PoseGait}~\cite{PoseGait} explores 3D human pose as gait recognition input which is estimated by \cite{3D_pose}.
 And 2D pose extracted from \cite{HRNet} is utilized to obtain 3D pose information.
-For the gait feature part, a 22-layers (20 convolution and 2 FC) CNN with 512-$d$ embedding is trained for extraction, which is optimized by Softmax and Center losses.
+For the gait feature part, a 22-layer (20 convolutions and 2 FC) CNN with 512-$d$ embedding is trained for extraction, which is optimized by Softmax and Center losses.

 {\bf GaitGraph}~\cite{GaitGraph} is a recent model-based gait recognition approach with a promising result on CASIA-B. This work combines 2D human pose input and graph convolutional network to achieve gait recognition.
-Supervised Contrastive loss is utilized to optimize the graph network, and we strictly follow its augmentation and training details.
-During evaluation, the 256-$d$ feature vector is extracted for calculating distance between probe and gallery.
+Supervised contrastive loss is utilized to optimize the graph network, and we strictly follow its augmentation and training details.
+During the evaluation, the 256-$d$ feature vector is extracted for calculating the distance between the probe and the gallery.